hhvm/packaging/aws/hhvm1/README.md

   manually, for which you can use `run-test-workers.sh` and `kill-test-workers.sh` (looking at the log files produced by these test workers can be very useful for debugging)
+- note: steps are never skipped in debug runs (they all "succeed" without doing anything)
 - the ability to specify specific activities to run is particularly useful for testing (e.g. you can run a real build, just not publish anything)